patrick-llgc/Learning-Deep-Learning/paper_notes/centertrack.md

 - Runtime: 82 ms on KITTI and 45 ms on nuScenes.

 #### Technical details
+- Center based object detection is easily extended from 2D to 3D as 2D bbox does not have to be first estimated. --> this is true for 3D anchored design such as [M3D-RPN](m3d_rpn.md).
 - Data augmentation by random input dropout and noise injection to prevent neural network to cheat from the detection in previous frame.
 - It can be trained on labeled video sequences, or on static images with aggresive data augmentation.
 The static image training works better if the frame rate is high enough in reality.
 - [CenterNet](centernet.md) uses additional 2 ch to correct quantization error.